 Due to the COVID-19 pandemic, we have experienced significant volatility, including periods of material decline compared to prior year periods, in testing volume in our base business (which excludes COVID-19 polymerase chain reaction ("PCR") molecular pathology testing to diagnose the virus) and this volatility, including periods of material decline, could continue.
 The COVID-19 pandemic has also highlighted the importance of private participation in diagnostics.
 To ramp up the testing for COVID-19, the government of Karnataka announced the establishment of RT-PCR labs under the PPP model and has set targets to expedite testing by three times.
 The country saw opening of new labs to tackle the rising volume of testing requirements and to incorporate swiftness in result delivery (Source: CRISIL Report).
-Although we also have experienced heavy demand for PCR testing as a result of the COVID-19 pandemic, which has had a positive impact on our overall testing volume, the duration and level of the demand for, and reimbursement for, COVID-19 molecular testing is uncertain.
-We may also experience an adverse impact on cash collections and supply chain disruptions, including shortages, delays and price increases in testing equipment and supplies, as a result of the impact of the COVID-19 pandemic.
+Although we also have experienced heavy demand for PCR testing as a result of the COVID-19 pandemic, which has had a positive impact on our overall testing is uncertain.
+We may also experience an adverse impact on cash collections and supply chain disruptions, including shortages, delays and price increases in testing equipment and supplies, as a result of the COVID-19 pandemic.

 We performed over 900,000 COVID-19 PCR tests in Fiscal 2021 and 169,739 COVID-19 PCR tests in the three months ended June 30, 2021.
 As of June 30, 2021, our Company had capacity to perform 15,000 PCR tests per day, but our testing capacity is dependent on access to multiple testing platforms and the availability of equipment and testing supplies and key personnel.
-Despite our efforts to obtain adequate clinical trial kits and testing supplies and expand capacity to make clinical trials collection kits and perform clinical trials testing, we may not be successful in meeting the increased demand, and our patients and other stakeholders may perceive our responses to the pandemic as insufficient, inadequate or inferior to that of our competitors, including with respect to availability of testing kits, personnel and time required for delivery of test results.
+Despite our efforts to obtain adequate clinical trials kits and testing supplies and expand capacity to make clinical trials collection kits and perform clinical trials testing, we may not be successful in meeting the increased demand, and our patients and other stakeholders may perceive our responses to the pandemic as insufficient, inadequate or inferior to that of our competitors, including with respect to availability of testing kits, personnel and time required for delivery of test results.